 This interview will be on “St. Louis on the Air” at noon Wednesday.
 This story will be updated after the show.
 You can listen live.

-Have a question or comment about this year’s pride parade ?
-Tweet us (@STLonAir), send an email to email@example.com or share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.
+Have you participated in the VICC program?
+What was your experience like, and should the program come to an end?
+Tweet us (@STLonAir), send an email to firstname.lastname@example.org share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.